ankit-rathi/Designing-Decision-Systems/chapters/18_Data_Decision_Observability.md

 ---

-## Final Section — Observability as the Safety Layer of Decision Intelligence
+## Observability as the Safety Layer of Decision Intelligence

 * Observability provides the visibility required to maintain reliable decision intelligence systems.
 * By monitoring data pipelines, model behavior, and decision outcomes, organizations can detect failures early and respond quickly.